Kanadenagesh/Flaskapp/README.md

 ## Flaskapp
-This Repository contains the Flask Application which lets user submit add data to the database. everyone will be able to view database records
+This Repository contains the Flask Application which lets user add data to the database. and lets views the existing database records